denten-books/plain-text/main.md

-The principles of magnetic recording were developed by Oberlin Smith (among others), the American Engineer who also filed several inventions related to weaving looms at the end of the 19th century.
+The principles of magnetic recording were developed by Oberlin Smith (among others), the American Engineer who also filed several inventions related to weaving looms at the end of the nineteenth century.
 In 1888, inspired by Edison's mechanical phonograph, Smith made public his experiments with an "electrical method" of sound recording using a "magnetized cord" (cotton mixed with hardened steel dust) as a recording medium.
 These experiments were later put